A survey of elderly people, above eighty, was taken as to what they missed most from their life.

-I read a survey though I can not recall where at the moment, that when asked what they missed most, the elderly surveyed across the board, did not miss a deceased spouse, or days gone by, or better health.
+Across the board, they did not miss a deceased spouse, or days gone by, or even better health.

-Above all else, they missed the human touch.
+Above all else, what they missed most was the human touch.

 As people get older they are touched less, though the need for physical touch increases.